Orbit-based structural decomposition and stellar population recovery for edge-on barred galaxies: Barred population-orbit superposition models

-From the kinematic perspective, the disk is dominated by dynamically cold orbits ($\lambda_z\ge0.8$), whereas the bar rotates as a rigid body with low $\lambda_z$ in its inner region and becomes corotating with the disk at the bar end.
-Therefore, we define the dynamical bar length $R_{\rm bar}$ as the radius where cold orbits begin to dominate.
-We calculate the 1-kpc moving average of the cold orbit fraction $f_{\rm cold}$, and identify $R_{\rm bar}$ as the smallest radius where $f_{\rm cold}\ge0.5$.
-In this way, we obtain $R_{\rm bar,model}=\rm23.1\,arcsec$ ($\rm 1\,arcsec=0.2\,kpc$) for the model of Au-23-85-50.
+From the kinematic perspective, the disc is dominated by dynamically cold orbits ($\lambda_z\ge0.8$), whereas the bar rotates as a rigid body with low $\lambda_z$ in its inner region and becomes corotating with the disc at the bar end.
+Therefore, we defined the dynamical bar length, $R_{\rm bar}$, as the radius where cold orbits begin to dominate.
+We calculated the $\rm1\,kpc$ moving average of the cold orbit fraction, $f_{\rm cold}$, and identified $R_{\rm bar}$ as the smallest radius where $f_{\rm cold}\ge0.5$.
+In this way, we obtained $R_{\rm bar,model}=\rm23.1\,arcsec$ for the model of Au-23-85-50.

-For each simulated galaxy, we freeze all the stellar and dark matter particles in the redshift $z=0$ snapshot and calculate the gravitational potential from their distributions using multipole expansion of spherical harmonics \citep{Binney2008}.
-Taking the 6D phase-space information of stellar particles as initial conditions, we integrate orbits for $\sim 100$ orbital periods in the bar's rotating frame (with true pattern speeds from \citealp{Fragkoudi2020,Fragkoudi2021}) via the AGAMA software \citep{Vasiliev2019}\footnote{\url{https://github.com/GalacticDynamics-Oxford/Agama}}, and calculate the same parameters characterising the orbits.
-The true bar length $R_{\rm bar}$ is then determined the same way as in the model, and we obtain $R_{\rm bar,true}=\rm24.6\,arcsec$ for Au-23.
+For each simulated galaxy, we froze all the stellar and dark matter particles in the redshift $z=0$ snapshot and calculated the gravitational potential from their distributions using multipole expansion of spherical harmonics \citep{Binney2008}.
+Taking the 6D phase-space information of stellar particles as the initial conditions, we integrated orbits for $\sim 100$ orbital periods in the bar's rotating frame (with true pattern speeds from \citealp{Fragkoudi2020,Fragkoudi2021}) via the AGAMA software \citep{Vasiliev2019}\footnote{\url{https://github.com/GalacticDynamics-Oxford/Agama}}.
+We then calculated the same parameters characterising the orbits.
+The true bar length, $R_{\rm bar}$, was then determined the same way as in the model and we obtained $R_{\rm bar,true}=\rm24.6\,arcsec$ for Au-23.